Neil Harvey: Peak years

 Harvey totalled 1,659 runs at 63.81 for the season, the second highest tally for a season in Australian history, just 31 runs behind Bradman's record.
 In the last four matches of the season, he scored 95, 148, 49, 81 and 48 to come within striking distance.
 In the last match of the season, Western Australian captain Wally Langdon declared early on the last afternoon to allow Harvey another innings so he could break the record.
 However, Harvey muttered "I wouldn't want to break a record that way" and managed only 13.

-In 1953 he became only the third Australian in a quarter of a century to score 2,000 runs on an Ashes tour.
+In 1953 Harvey became only the third Australian in a quarter of a century to score 2,000 runs on an Ashes tour.
 Bradman (three times) and Stan McCabe were the others.
 He made 2,040 at 65.80 and his ten centuries were twice that of the next best in the side.

 Harvey started the first-class campaign with an unbeaten 202 against Leicestershire, setting up an innings victory.
 After reaching 25 in each of the next four innings without converting any starts into a score beyond 66, Harvey rectified this in the two weeks before the Tests started.

 Harvey struck 109 against the Minor Counties, 103 against Lancashire, 82 and 137 not out against Sussex and 109 against Hampshire.
 His 109 against Minor Counties was only nine less than the entire opposition managed in two innings, and he had scored 540 runs in four completed innings in 14 days.

 Harvey was not at his best in the five Tests.
 In the 11 innings leading up to the Tests, Harvey's lowest score was 14, and he had only failed to pass 30 twice.
 However, in the First Test at Trent Bridge, Harvey had a duck and two and falling twice to Bedser as Australia hung on for a draw in a rain-affected contest.
 After scoring 69 against Yorkshire, Harvey made 59 and 21 in the Second Test at Lord's, again falling to Bedser in both innings.
 Some tenacious batting in the second innings saw the hosts save the match with three wickets in hand.

 Harvey returned to form by striking 141 against Gloucestershire before taking 3/9, his first three-wicket haul at first-class level, to help Australia take a nine-wicket win.
 He added a second century in as many innings with 118 in an innings win over Northamptonshire.
 Harvey then struck 122 in the rain affected Third Test at Manchester; he helped Australia take a 42-run first innings lead, but was out for a duck in the second innings.
 Australia collapsed to 8/35 and were saved from defeat by the rain, which meant that less than 14 hours of play was possible.